 The parish puts on an annual pantomime, the profits of which are donated to CAFOD.
 Contacts for the pantomime are Tammy Hervey and Phil Rostant.

-There is a Traidcraft stall after the 11.00 a.m.
-Mass on Sundays and the 9.00 a.m.
-Mass on the first Sunday of each month.
+There is a Traidcraft stall after Sunday Mass.
 Fairly traded goods and crafts from the Third World are sold as well as recycled paper goods.
 A catalogue is available showing a wider range of goods, including fashion and jewellery, which can be ordered.
-To place an order, or for more information on goods or the running of the stall, please contact Diane Ryan.
+To place an order, please contact Liz Dingle.

 Justice and Peace